adeo/mozaic-design-system/src/pages/Components/Atoms/buttons/code.md

 ## Basic usage

-To create a solid button you have one main class to apply `ga-button`.
+To create a solid button apply the `ga-button` class :

 ```html
 <a href="#" class="ga-button">Label</a>